Theoretical Validation of the Latent Optimally Partitioned-$\ell_2/\ell_1$ Penalty with Application to Angular Power Spectrum Estimation: Application of the LOP- penalty for APS Estimation in MIMO systems

 \subsection{Problem formulation}

-We briefly show that the APS estimation is formulated as a linear inverse problem using a sample channel covariance matrix in MIMO wireless communications.
+We show that the APS estimation can be formulated as a linear inverse problem using a sample channel covariance matrix in MIMO wireless communications.
 For simplicity, we consider the uplink of a MIMO wireless channel between a single-antenna user and a base station equipped with $M$ antennas in a 2D, i.e., azimuth only, scenario (see, e.g., \cite{Miretti:CovarianceConversion} for more general scenarios).
-Let $\bm{R} \in \mathbb{C}^{M \times M}$ be a true channel covariance matrix, which can be modeled by
+Let $\bm{R} \in \mathbb{C}^{M \times M}$ be a channel covariance matrix, which can be modeled by

 where $\bm{x}^{\star} := (x_1^{\star},\ldots,x_{n}^{\star})^{\mathsf{T}} \in \mathbb{R}_{+}^{N}$ is the APS on the discrete grid $\theta_1, \ldots, \theta_{N}$ of angles in $\Omega \subset [-\pi,\pi)$, $\bm{a}(\theta) \in \mathbb{C}^{M}$ is the array response vector for $\theta \in \Omega$, and $\bm{\mathcal{E}} \in \mathbb{C}^{M \times M}$ is an error term due to modeling and discretization.
 We further assume that the estimate $\hat{\bm{h}}_t \in \mathbb{C}^{M}$ of the channel at the $t \in \{1,\ldots,T\}$ coherence block is given by $\hat{\bm{h}}_t = \bm{h}_t + \bm{n}_t$, where the channel $\bm{h}_t \in \mathbb{C}^{M}$ follows the complex Gaussian distribution $\mathcal{CN}(\bm{0},\bm{R})$, and $\bm{n}_t \in \mathbb{C}^{M}$ is the complex white Gaussian noise of variance $s^2$.
 Using $\hat{\bm{h}}_1,\ldots,\hat{\bm{h}}_{T}$, we can compute an estimate of $\bm{R}$ by